rev22/coffeeconsole/README.markdown

 Then check your own ip address of the machine it's running on (using `ipconfig` for windows or `ifconfig` for mac and linux).
-Then on the mobile phone, just visit that IP address and port you're running jsconsole on:
+Then on the mobile phone, just visit that IP address and port you're running coffeeconsole on (this example is from jsconsole, but should work equivalently for coffeeconsole)

 ![jsconsole running locally](http://i.imgur.com/hyRF5.png)